-Sexual Harassment of Students (Board Policy JBB)
+Sex-Based Harassment of Students (Board Policy JBB)

-The Board recognizes that sexual harassment can interfere with a student's academic performance and emotional and physical well-being and that preventing and remedying sexual harassment in schools is essential to ensure a nondiscriminatory, safe environment in which students can learn.
-In addition, sexual harassment is recognized as a form of sex discrimination and thus is a violation of the laws that prohibit sex discrimination as addressed in the Board's policy concerning unlawful discrimination and harassment.
+The Board recognizes that sex-based harassment can interfere with a student's academic performance and emotional and physical well-being and that preventing and remedying sex-based harassment in schools is essential to ensure a nondiscriminatory, safe environment in which students can learn.
+In addition, sex-based harassment is recognized as a form of sex discrimination and thus is a violation of the laws that prohibit sex discrimination as addressed in the Board's policy concerning unlawful discrimination and harassment.